Software patent: Europe

-Concerns have been raised that the Unified Patent Court will be much more open to patents generally and software patents in particular.
+Concerns have been raised by free software campaigners, such as the Free Software Foundation, that the Unified Patent Court will be much more open to patents generally and software patents in particular.

 Germany

 In April 2013, the German Parliament adopted a joint motion "against the growing trend of patent offices to grant patents on software programs".

 United Kingdom

 United Kingdom patent law is interpreted to have the same effect as the European Patent Convention such that "programs for computers" are excluded from patentability to the extent that a patent application relates to a computer program "as such".
 Current case law in the UK states that an (alleged) invention will only be regarded as an invention if it provides a contribution that is not excluded and that is also technical.
 A computer program implementing a business process is therefore not an invention, but a computer program implementing an industrial process may well be.

 India

 In India, a clause to include software patents was quashed by the Indian Parliament in April 2005.
 However, following publication of the new guidelines on the examination of computer-related inventions on 19 February 2016, the Office of the Controller General of Patents, Designs and Trade marks accepts applications for software patents, as long as the software is claimed in conjunction with a novel hardware.
 On 30 June 2017, revised guidelines on the examination of computer related inventions were published.
 This 2017 guidelines provides clarity on patentability of software invention in India, i.e., the claimed computer-related invention needs to be ascertained whether it is of a technical nature involving technical advancement as compared to the existing knowledge or having economic significance or both, and is not subject to exclusion under Section 3 of the Patents Act.